-- Global systems and global governance; changing places; population and the environment - Geography fieldwork Investigation, including fieldwork and research and geographical skills.
+- Global Systems and Global Governance; Changing Places; Population and the Environment - Geography fieldwork investigation, including fieldwork and research and geographical skills.

-Students have the opportunity to go on a residential fieldtrip in the spring term of Year 12 to help prepare them for their individual fieldwork investigation.
+Students have the opportunity to undertake fieldwork in the spring term of Year 12 to help prepare them for their individual fieldwork investigation.

-Physical Geography:

-Written exam 40%
+Physical Geography: Written exam 40%

-Human Geography:

-Written exam 40%
+Human Geography: Written exam 40%

-Geographical investigation:

-Individual investigation marked by the teacher and externally moderated 20%.
+Geographical investigation: Individual investigation marked by the teacher and externally moderated 20%.